voidfiles/strainer/docs/source/introduction.rst

 Introduction to Strainer
 ========================

-Strainer was built with http json api's in mind with that in mind here is an informal overview of how to use strainer in that domain.
+Strainer was built with restful api's in mind.
+Here is an informal overview of how to use strainer in that domain.

 The goal of this document is to give you enough technical specifics to understand how Strainer works, but this isn’t intended to be a tutorial or reference.
-Once you have your barings dive into the more technical parts fo the documentation.
+Once you have your bearings dive into the more technical parts of the documentation.

 Background
 ----------

-Strainer was built to serialize rich Python objects into simple datastructures.
+Strainer was built to serialize rich Python objects into simple data structures.
 You might use Strainer with an object relation mapper like Django's ORM, or SQLAlchemy.
 So, first we are going to define some models that we will use for the rest of the introduction.

 We are going to cover some aspects of creating an API that will track RSS feeds, and their items.
 Here are two simple models that could represent RSS Feeds and their items.